peikai-tan/fallsafe/README.md

 -h Prints this help message
 ```
 #### Examples to Start the Program:
-The program should be run with sudo permissions for open().
+The program should be run with sudo permissions for i2c, or run for default username `pi` to i2c group: `sudo adduser pi i2c`.

 ##### Using our Team's default Thingsboard access token and a fall alert email receiver: